Mohammad1745/cachifyjs/README.md

 - `errorCallback`: (required) A callback function that will be called if an error occurs during the API call.
 This can be used to handle errors such as authentication failures.

 - `lifetime` (optional): The amount of time in milliseconds that the cached response should be considered valid.
 After this time has elapsed, the cache will be invalidated.

+- `encryption` (optional): For sensitive data, encryption can be enabled. **Caution: Note that enabling encryption can increase the CPU power required to read and write cached data.
+     Be mindful of this when using cachifyjs with encryption enabled, especially in resource-constrained environments.**

+  - `secretKey` (required): To use encryption, you'll need to provide a secret key to the encryption configuration.
+This secret key will be used to encrypt and decrypt your data.

 - `preSync`: (optional) A boolean that simply enables caching after getting api response and then sending data to frontend.